apache/mesos/docs/configuration/master.md

     --framework_sorter=VALUE
   </td>
   <td>
-Policy to use for allocating resources between a given user's frameworks.
-Options are the same as for <code>--user_sorter</code>.
+Policy to use for allocating resources between a given role's frameworks.
+Options are the same as for <code>--role_sorter</code>.
 (default: drf)
   </td>
 </tr>